open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

   starting with version `9.0.0`.

 > [!IMPORTANT]
-> When both the View API and Advice API are used, the View API takes precendence.
+> When both the View API and Advice API are used, the View API takes precedence.
   If explicit buckets are not provided by either the View API or the Advice API than the SDK defaults apply.

 **View API**